openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 because we dont want to disrupt the internal API communication and make sure the internal certificate will be automaticly renewed, Those certificate will extend the default  API server [external](https://github.com/openshift/microshift/blob/main/pkg/controllers/kube-apiserver.go#L194) certificate configuration.

+### Kubeconfig Generation
+Each configured certificate can contain multiple FQDN and wildcards values, for each unique FQDN address kubeconfig file will be generated on the filesystem.

-The generated `kubeconfig` for the custom certificates will omit the certificate-authority-data section, therefore custom certificates will have to be validated against CAs in the RHEL Client trust store.
+Every generated `kubeconfig` for the custom certificates will omit the certificate-authority-data section, therefore custom certificates will have to be validated against CAs in the RHEL Client trust store.

-For every non-wildcard certificate CN content will be placed inside the `server` section of the generated `kubeconfig`. if the CN Section of the certificate will contain wildcard then `kubeconfig` wont be generated.
+each certificate will be examined and deteremined if its wildcard only. certificate will be considered as a wildcard only if there are no FQDN Entries found. the FQDN Address is searched in:
+- Certificate CN
+- Certificate Subject Alternative Name (SAN)
+- names configuration value.

+when a Certificate found as a wildcard only , host public IP Address will be placed inside its kubeconfig's `server` section.

-Certain values that configured in `names` field can cause  internal API communication issues  ie:127.0.0.1,localhost we must not allow them.
+Certain values that configured in `names` field can cause  internal API communication issues  ie:127.0.0.1,localhost therefore we must not allow them.

 when the `names` field is not contained in the certificate (ie: included in the wildcard),